GalaxyPay/func/README.md

 2. Connect your wallet.
 3. Click the + icon in the Participation Keys section.
 4. Click Generate and wait.
 It takes a few minutes for your node to generate the Participation Key.
-5. Once the key is generated, click on the handshake icon to sign the Key Registration transaction.
+5. Once the key is generated, click on the Status dot to Register the key.
-6. Your key should now be active, and your Participating in Consensus light should be green.
+6. Your account should now be Online, and your Participating in Consensus light should be green.

 ## Notes